How the indigenuous Gualinga family became ambassador for the wonders of Yasuní national park

 In 2017, as an engineer and master carpenter, he initiated and managed the construction of his family project, the Sinchi Wayra Lodge with five private rooms, a dining area, kitchen and sanitary facilities.
 He spent six years building the lodge with his wife Margarita, his nine now grown-up children and friends, using wood from the other banks of the Napo River.
 A foundation of cement pillars supports the cleverly constructed lodge made of hand-crafted beams and planks, which the family made using traditional canoe-building skills.
 The roofs were made from woven palm leaves from a swamp region 2 km away and the furniture was also largely handmade from rustic natural materials.

-With the opening of the lodge in 2023, his son Edwin Junior took over the operational management and was already able to record considerable success in the first 12 months with over 600 overnight stays.
+With the opening of the lodge in 2023, his son Edwin Junior took over the operational management and was already able to record considerable success in the first 12 months with more than 150 guests welcomed.
 He is supported by a Swiss volunteer in online marketing for direct bookings, so that expensive commissions from tourism agencies are avoided and this cost advantage is passed on to the guests.
-Edwin has been working as a guide and in ecotourism since 2010, advises indigenous farmers and fishermen, was director of administration in 2022 and vice president of the Sani Community in 2023.
-He still loves his work as a guide and inspires tourists for the diversity of birds, mammals, plants and his culture in the Amazon.
+Since the lodge started out with very limited resources, Edwin continuously reinvested the profits in order to provide guests with an ever-improving experience.

 The Gualinga family